BrooklinJazz/elixir_newbie_website_v2/priv/academy_content/reading/enum.md

 ```

-## Capture Operator and Module Functions
+## Capture Operator And Module Functions

 When we provide a function to any of the [Enum](https://hexdocs.pm/elixir/Enum.html) we're passing an anonymous function, which will be called under the hood.